Jakeedot/telegram-affiliate-bot/README.md

-# Amazon affiliate link generator - Telegram Bot
+# Amazon affiliate link generator Telegram bot

 Telegram bot to generates affiliate links from telegram messages.
 It can work added in a group or speaking directly to it.
 It would recognize any Amazon URL in any message and reply with the affiliate URL.